wstalcup/wstalcup.github.io/Chapter-10-Farewells.md

 Sycamore muttered a cruse when his spade struck a rock.
 He stood knee deep in a large pit, dug to serve as a grave for their fallen clansmen.
 Lupin and Gramps were somewhere distant from the death and destruction, watching Hickory and Mist.
 Next to him, Pike and Mrs. Maple held spades of their own, slowly widening and deepening the half-dug hole.
 They needed a large grave to hold seventeen bodies.

 Seventeen.
 Seventeen members of the Heartwood clan.
 Seventeen faces frozen in their final expressions.
-Seventeen bodies, bloated with age, foaming at the eyes and mouth.
+Seventeen bodies, picked at by carrion eaters.
 If Sycamore looked at it with cold analysis, it was a shock that so few had died considering the ruined state of their village.
 But when he looked at it as a child of the Heartwood clan, it was a shock to think that seventeen of his friends and neighbors lay dead.

 Mrs. Maple spoke to them of the Fireglass clan while they worked.